Project PEDHSC43

 Project Activity

-We are writing a review of the drivers of food poverty for forced migrants in the UK, looking at cross-cutting challenges as well as those specific to rural and urban contexts.
+We wrote a review of the drivers of food poverty for forced migrants in the UK, looking at cross-cutting challenges as well as those specific to rural and urban contexts.

 PEDHSC43